Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 If you want to know the hidden secrets of your travel destination, you have to go out and find them.

-Unlike the icons, these are shots that you don't even know exist yet.
-You have to step out of the normal tourist paths and wander around a bit.
-Otherwise, you'll just come home with the photos that everyone else takes.
+Unlike the icons, these are shots you don’t even know exist.
+You must step out of the normal tourist paths and wander around a bit.
+Otherwise, you’ll just come home with the photos that everyone else takes.
 If you want to provide some insight to others about your destination, go off the beaten path.

 That doesn’t mean you should wander blindly into unsavory locations.
 Trust your gut.
 If you think you’re getting out of your element, then it’s time to turn around.
 However, the time of day may have a lot to do with how you perceive a neighborhood.